What Constitutes an Asset?

 Pump

-- Entire pump is the asset
+Entire pump is the asset or, the pump, motor, and controls are individual assets

-Infiltration planter
+Infiltration Planter

-- Each plant is an asset (or each type of plant is an asset), underdrain is an asset, walls are an asset, soil is an asset
+Entire structure including plants is an asset or each plant is an asset, underdrain is an asset, walls are an asset, soil is an asset, etc.

 Monetary limit